Snow Day, The OT Way: 3 Fun Indoor Activities

 3. Yoga

-Time to break out your yoga mat if available, but if you do not have one, no problem!
+Time to break out your yoga mat!
+If you don't have one, no problem.
 Yoga can be done in any small space indoors on any soft surface such as a blanket, towel, or carpet.
 Your child should wear non-skid socks or remain barefoot to ensure safety and reduce slipping.
 Yoga has so many benefits including mindfulness, self-regulation, deep breathing, stretching, digestion, balance, coordination, and core strengthening.
 There are many resources for yoga such as Cosmic Kids Yoga that are interactive and great for following directions.
-You can work on social skills such as parallel play by joining your child or getting the whole family involved (parents, siblings, pets).
+You can work on social skills, such as parallel play, by joining your child or getting the whole family involved (parents, siblings, pets).

 Yoga

-On a personal note, I am an Aunt of one nice and five nephews in a family full of teacher educators.
+On a personal note, I am an aunt of one niece and five nephews in a family full of teacher educators.
 My sisters and their husbands all love taking their little ones outdoors for walking, hiking, sledding, biking, swimming, playing on the playground, and sports including field hockey, soccer, tee-ball, and lacrosse.
 Due to this cold winter, they reached out to me asking for ideas on ways to keep active indoors when the weather is not cooperating.
-Naturally, I provided them with some of the awesome resources I have been using in OT sessions with my clients ranging from ages 1.5-12 years old.
-These 3 activities including The Floor is Lava, Snowy Sensory Bin, and Yoga are all age appropriate for all levels and abilities and great for carryover of skill development in the home setting.
+Naturally, I provided them with some of the awesome resources I have been using in OT sessions with my clients ranging from ages 1.5 to 12 years old.
+The activities above are age appropriate for all levels and abilities and great for carryover of skill development in the home setting.

 Featured Photo by Maddy Baker on Unsplash